GMahant1/scheduler/README.md

 # Interview Scheduler

 A comprehensive appointment scheduler made using React.
 Contains the ability to create, edit and delete appointments while displaying the appropriate user related messages.
+Please visit https://github.com/GMahant1/scheduler-api to download and install the database server.
+Install https://github.com/GMahant1/scheduler-dashboard to view a dashboard made with React displaying live statistics for the scheduler!

 ## Setup